uthcode/learntosolveit/source/computerscience.rst

 * QBF - Valid or Not Valid - Area for Research - Quantified Boolean Formula Satisfiablity.
 * www.qbflib.org
 * Complexity Analysis of Concurrent Data Structures - Area for research again.
-* It was a good talk by *Sriram K. Rajamani* of MSR India.
 * When asked about the advice for pursing a PhD, he suggested the path of MS and PhD.
 * I could also sense or felt, that if I want something, I should know how to get it.